 When printing the configuration files in canonical form, obscure shared secrets by replacing them with strings of question marks ('?').
 This allows the contents of named.conf and related files to be shared --- for example, when submitting bug reports --- without compromising private data.
-This option cannot be used without -p. - -z Perform a test load of all master zones found in named.conf. - -j When loading a zonefile read the journal if it exists.
+This option cannot be used without -p.

+-z Perform a test load of all master zones found in named.conf.